Skip to main content

 What is Corticobasal Degeneration (CBD)?

 Corticobasal Degeneration (CBD) is a progressive neurological condition.
-It presents complex challenges, not only to people diagnosed but also to their families, caregivers, and the healthcare professionals who support them.
+It presents complex challenges, not only to people living with a CBD diagnosis but also to their families, caregivers, and the healthcare professionals who support them.

-At its core, CBD involves the degeneration of brain cells caused by the accumulation of abnormal tau proteins.
+CBD disease involves the degeneration of brain cells caused by the accumulation of abnormal tau proteins in the cerebral cortex and basal ganglia.
 This leads to a range of symptoms affecting movement, which usually begins on one side of the body, as well as affecting cognition.
 CBD may also affect speech, memory, and behaviour.

 The purpose of this page is to educate anyone looking for information about CBD, to help improve understanding of the condition and the care and support available.